l-quincy01/DSA-Learning/Theory/DSA-Theory.md

 ### Hash Tables

-**Definition:** Hashtables are a type of data structure in which the address/index value of the data element is generated from a hash function, enabling fast data access.
+**Definition:** `Hashtables are a type of data structure in which the index of an  element is generated from a hash function, enabling fast data access.`
 <br/>
 OR
 <br/>

-A data structure that implements an associative array using a hash function to compute an index into an array of buckets.
+`A data structure that implements an associative array using a hash function to compute an index into an array of buckets.`

 **Hash Functions:**
 - Should distribute keys uniformly